What Is A Doula?

-“A doula is a trained NON-MEDICAL professional who provides continuous physical, emotional, and informational support to a mother before, during, and shortly after childbirth to help her acheive the healthiest, most satisfying experience possible.
+“A doula is a trained NON-MEDICAL professional who provides continuous physical, emotional, and informational support to a mother before, during, and shortly after childbirth to help her achieve the healthiest, most satisfying experience possible.
 Birth and postpartum doulas help support new families through the life changing experience of having a baby.
 Whether it’s a family’s first baby or their tenth, a doula can help make the birth and postpartum experience better.
 Countless scientific trials examining doula care demonstrate remarkably improved physical and psychological outcomes for both mother and baby.
 Doulas have a positive impact on the well-being of the entire family.“

-—DONA International—
+-DONA International

 Physical Support

-Position ideas for comfort and labor progression cross over with hands-on comfort measures like comforting touch, counter pressure, breathing techniques and other “doula magic” for families.
+Position ideas for comfort and labor progression cross over with hands-on comfort measures like comforting touch, counter pressure, breathing techniques, and other “doula magic” for families.
 A doula’s skilled hands and positioning tools can often help a malpositioned baby find its way through the pelvis and into the birthing parent’s arms.

 Emotional Support

 Doulas help families to feel supported, easing the emotional experience of birth and also helping to create a space where the hormones of labor can work at their best.
-Whether a birth is completely unmedicated or medically very complex, every family can benefit from nurturing and connection at this tender, incredible time in their lives.
+Whether a birth is completely unmedicated or medically very complex, every family can benefit from nurturing and connection at this tender incredible time in their lives.

 Partner Support

-Evidence-Based Information and Advocacy
+Evidence-based Information & Advocacy

 DONA International doulas are trained to help families connect with evidence-based resources so they can ask great questions and make informed decisions about their births.
 Our doulas serve as a bridge of communication between women and their providers, lifting them up to help them find their voices and advocate for the very best care.